An Insolvent Decedent’s Estate

 Three alternatives are available, one of which is not recommended.

 - Do nothing.
 In general, relatives and friends have no legal obligation to do anything under the circumstances — to pay the debts, to communicate with the creditors, to open a probate, whatever (some exceptions: a surviving spouse or if someone has contractually agreed to do it).
 So, by far the simplest solution is to walk away from the problem — don’t get involved.
 And if you choose this alternative, you should not begin taking any action at all, for example, by communicating with the creditors, and then change your mind and decide not to get involved any further.
 If you decide not to be involved, don’t get involved — from the start.
 Let the creditors do what they think is best to protect their own interests.

-The “problem” with this alternative is that even if you have no legal obligation to pick up the pieces of the Descendant’s death, the creditors and their collection agencies will do everything they can to get you to assume and pay the Descendant’s obligations — a true guilt trip.
+The “problem” with this alternative is that even if you have no legal obligation to pick up the pieces of the Decedent’s death, the creditors and their collection agencies will do everything they can to get you to assume and pay the Decedent’s obligations — a true guilt trip.
 And they likely won’t take “No” for an answer and will continue to hound you.
 After all, all they want is to get paid, and they don’t care where the money comes from.

-Consequently, while you may have no legal obligation to pay a Descendant’s obligations, if you tough it out and don’t pay the creditors, you may not be out any money — but … this alternative will likely cost you emotionally, with your getting repeatedly badgered by the creditors and their collection agencies, who will likely make threats to affect your credit ratings etc.
+Consequently, while you may have no legal obligation to pay a Decedent’s obligations, if you tough it out and don’t pay the creditors, you may not be out any money — but … this alternative will likely cost you emotionally, with your getting repeatedly badgered by the creditors and their collection agencies, who will likely make threats to affect your credit ratings etc.

 - Deal with the Creditors Personally.
 This is the compromise solution.
-For example, you could notify the creditors of the Descendant’s death and use what assets he/she left to pay them, possibly paying them with some of your own funds.
+For example, you could notify the creditors of the Decedent’s death and use what assets he/she left to pay them, possibly paying them with some of your own funds.
 Here, the “problems” are:

 - Are you certain that you know of all of the creditors and the validity and amount of their respective claims?